 - Sprinkle browned onions with all-purpose flour (substitute with Gluten Free AP Flour), stirring and cooking for 2-3 minutes until brown bits collect on bottom of pan.

-- Increase heat to medium or medium-high and pour in stout (broth if GF or other beer), scrapping pan to deglaze.
-Add in beef broth and allow to simmer until no longer foaming, about 10-15 minutes, stirring occasionally until thickened reduced slightly and glossy.
+- Increase heat to medium or medium-high and pour in stout (or broth or other beer), scrapping pan to deglaze.
+Stir in beef broth and allow to simmer until no longer foaming, about 10-15 minutes, stirring occasionally until thickened reduced slightly and glossy.
 Remove from heat set aside, keeping covered.

 Garlic Mashed Potatoes